ArchiveOfMerit/verified-academic-record/README.md

 ## Official Governance Statement

 The Archive of Merit is the primary provenance-supported repository for the academic and scholarly identity of Justin-Ames Gamache, M.Ed., M.S.
-It is maintained as a canonical public academic record for credential verification, scholarly attribution, citation continuity, archival preservation, and machine-readable identity interpretation.
+It is maintained as the controlling canonical public academic record for credential verification, scholarly attribution, citation continuity, archival preservation, search-facing identity resolution, and machine-readable academic interpretation.

 ## Overview